Pycord-Development/pycord/docs/api/events.rst

 .. function:: on_raw_poll_vote_add(payload)

     Called when a poll is voted on.
-Unlike :func:`on_poll_vote_add`, this is called regardless of the state of the internal message cache.
+Unlike :func:`on_poll_vote_add`, this is called regardless of the state of the internal poll cache.

     This requires :attr:`Intents.polls` to be enabled.